You fret about if you’re doing enough. Or maybe wonder if you’re smart enough? And you question if you’ll ever be patient enough!

 Her approach to overcoming homeschool anxiety is on the right track.
 I would add:

-- Plan Ahead–Take time to closely look at situations that induce anxiety.
+- Plan Ahead–Take time to closely look at situations that induce worry.
 Brainstorm various ways that you could respond in your thoughts, feelings, and behaviors.

-- Use of self-help books, quotes, scripture or web sites for encouragement and direction.
-My #1 source of encouragement is the Bible.
+- Use of self-help books, quotes, scripture or websites for encouragement and direction.
 Create a personal list of encouraging resources and refer to as needed.

-- Relaxation techniques–I shared a few that I personally use in How To Practice Self-Care With Faith-Filled Relaxation and How To Use Self-Guided Relaxation To Boost Your Homeschool Life.
+- Relaxation techniques–Here are a few that I personally use in How To Practice Self-Care With Faith-Filled Relaxation and How To Use Self-Guided Relaxation To Boost Your Homeschool Life.

-- Downtime–I know how very busy homeschoolers can get.
+- Downtime–I know how very busy homeschool life can get.
 Find a hobby or interest that you truly enjoy and set aside time each day for it.

 - Support!— Talk with family and friends who understand and accept homeschooling.
 If you are looking for a wonderfully supportive group of homeschoolers, check out Rock Your Homeschool!
 Facebook group.

 Do you struggle with worry & overwhelm as a homeschool mom?